myoelmy/quaca/docs/tutorials/first_calculation.md

 ## 4. Check the results
 Let us now plot the data we obtained from our calculation and compare it to the yellowish line in [this publication](https://link.aps.org/doi/10.1103/PhysRevLett.123.120401).
+The plot shows the acceleration of the particle.
+For a better comparison the plot script therefore divides our computed by the mass of the particle.
 We have a plot script prepared for in the `plots/` directory.
 Simply type
 ```bash